 Endurance has six protection levels, from bumper-to-bumper coverage to a powertrain warranty for high-mileage vehicles.
 The company’s website doesn’t list out term limits, but that is information you can get from a free quote.

-An Endurance extended warranty comes with a one-year Endurance Elite Membership, which gives you access to roadside assistance, repair financing, key fob replacement, and other benefits.
+An Endurance extended warranty comes with one-year of Endurance Elite Benefits, which gives you access to roadside assistance, repair financing, key fob replacement, and other benefits.
 After the year, you have to start paying for the membership if you want to keep the benefits.

 A few things we like about Endurance include: